 How does the meaning of linguistic expressions arise?
-This is the central research question of the SFB 833 'The Construction of Meaning.
+This was the central research question of the SFB 833 'The Construction of Meaning.
 The Dynamics and Adaptivity of Linguistic Structures.'

-Focusing on the fact that meaning emerges as a function of time and situation, the SFB’s joint research goal is a better understanding of linguistic meaning and its dynamic adaptation to the various factors that impact it.
-The central question of how meaning arises is investigated
+Focusing on the fact that meaning emerges as a function of time and situation, the SFB’s joint research goal was a better understanding of linguistic meaning and its dynamic adaptation to the various factors that impact it.
+The central question of how meaning arises was investigated